mosaicml/streaming/docs/source/fundamentals/dataset_conversion_guide.md

 import numpy as np
 from typing import Any

-from streaming.base.format.mds.encodings import Encoding, _encodings
+from streaming.format.mds.encodings import Encoding, _encodings

 class Int32(Encoding):
     def encode(self, obj: Any) -> bytes: